NASARace/race/doc/manual/design/http-client.rst

           uri = "https://localhost:8080/secretData-login"
           entity = {
             type = "application/x-www-form-urlencoded"
-            content = "u=someUser&p=supersecret" // this would normally go into the vault }
+            content = "u=someUser&nid=supersecret" // this would normally go into the vault }
         }